 One limitation of WB is that proteins of the same length or similar size are difficult or even impossible to separate.

 Imagine working with a protein that comes as two in vivo translation products: a full-length protein and a truncated form, differing by just a few kDa in their molecular weight: you aim to obtain the highest possible degree of separation of these two protein variants while, at the same time, ascertain the high resolution of each band.

 Some post-translational modifications such as glycosylation and SUMOylation can cause a huge change in the molecular weight of a protein.
-Other, such as phosphorylation, causes only minimal changes in the molecular weight.
+Other, such as phosphorylation, causes only minimal changes in molecular weight.
 The common procedure in the latter case is to use a phospho-specific antibody to detect the phosphorylated form of the protein first, then strip the membrane and apply a pan-antibody specific for the total form of the protein.
-This procedure, however, comes with several inherent difficulties and cons, such as increased background, lack of reproducibility and it doesn’t really save time.
+This procedure, however, comes with several inherent difficulties and cons, such as increased background, and lack of reproducibility and it doesn’t really save time.
 So, there must be another way.